FEDERAL PRIORITIES

 Healthy food is a basic human right.

-Our association calls on federal policymakers to:
+Our association calls on the president and federal government to:

 • Guarantee school breakfast, lunch, after school and summer meals for all children nationwide.

-FULLY SUPPORT THE NATION’S CHARITABLE FOOD SYSTEM
+SUPPORT THE NATION'S CHARITABLE FOOD SYSTEM

 • Increase federal investments in The Emergency Food Assistance Program (TEFAP) in response to the unprecedented demand for hunger relief.